 The Company, including its Australian subsidiary, Marshall Edwards Pty.
 Limited ("MEPL") (together, the "MEI Group") is a pharmaceutical company with a primary focus on the development and commercialization of drugs for the treatment of cancer.
-The Company is presently engaged in the clinical development and commercialization of a drug candidate called phenoxodiol.
 The Company plans to develop phenoxodiol for use in a wide range of human cancers.
 The Company operates primarily in Australia and the United States.

 Novogen Limited and its subsidiary companies, other than MEI Group ("Novogen"), has granted to the MEI Group an exclusive license under its patent applications and the intellectual property rights in the relevant know-how to develop, market and distribute all forms of administering phenoxodiol for anti-cancer uses except topical applications.
-In addition, the MEI Group has the option of an exclusive first right and an exclusive last right to match any proposal dealing with third parties by Novogen Research Pty Ltd for the intellectual property rights and development of synthetic pharmaceutical compounds delivered or taken in all forms except topical applications (other than phenoxodiol, which is the subject of a license agreement between the Company and Novogen), developed by or on behalf of Novogen or its affiliates, which have known applications in the field of prevention, treatment or cure of cancer in humans.
+In addition, the MEI Group has the option of an exclusive first right and an exclusive last right to match any proposal dealing with third parties by Novogen Research Pty Ltd for the intellectual property rights and development of other anti cancer drugs in the agreed dose forms derived from the Novogen library of compounds.

-The MEI Group's initial business focus is to continue the clinical program currently underway for the development and commercialization of phenoxodiol.
+The MEI Group's initial business focus is to continue the clinical program currently underway for the development of phenoxodiol.